 You are filled with transformative magic!

 Here are some helpful associations and correspondences that presented themselves to me as I studied and meditated upon all aspects of the Janthina shell and the miraculous mollusk that creates it.
-So far, it has been much more detailed and outspoken on these points than any other shell I have studied in-depth yet!
+I admit I may have, in my enthusiasm, dug for a few a little more than they may have presented themselves!
+But not much.

 To elaborate on all these, let us begin with gender, which I have assigned as feminine.
 This is due not only to its small, delicate nature and coloring and how passively it lives (apart from its predation!), but almost entirely to the fact that all Janthinas are born as males and turn into females as they grow.